dmccuskey/lua-error/README.md

 #### Custom Errors ####

-The objects in this framework use `lua_objects` as the backbone.
-This example use
+The objects in this framework use [`lua_objects`](https://github.com/dmccuskey/lua-objects) as the backbone.

-The unit test has a simple example of subclassing `Error` to make other types of errors.
-But here's a quick example:
+Here's a quick example how to create a custom error type:

 ```
 -- imports